delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If You Have a Warrant in Delaware

 Another option is to contact the issuing court.
 Concerned persons may contact the relevant Delaware Courts court clerk in the municipality where they have an open court case or a summons to attend a court hearing.
-The court clerk may provide information on the nature of their warrant and how to resolve it.
+The court clerk may provide information on the nature of the warrant and how to resolve it.

 Free Warrant Search in Delaware